f5devcentral/adaptiveapps/solutions/connect-f5-big-ip-to-f5-distributed-cloud/README.md

 A typo in the certified hardware field anywhere will cause setup to fail.

 ## Troubleshooting
-You can log in to the Distributed Cloud node via SSH using the `admin` user.
+You can log in to the Distributed Cloud node via SSH using the `admin` user and the password specified in the `volterra_node_password` variable.
 The default password for the `admin` user is `Volterra123`.
 This will log you in to the SiteCLI tool.
 You can use `log vpm` to see the logs and check for errors.